Three Essential Components of a Financial Analysis

 3. Cash flow statement

-A cash flow statement reports on how much cash is generated during a given period of time, and shows how changes in the balance sheet and income statement affect cash flow for a business.
+A cash flow statement reports the amount of cash generated during a given period of time.
 It’s intended to provide information on a business’s current liquidity and solvency as well as its ability to change cash flows in the future.

 The three main components of a cash flow statement are: